kudobuilder/kudo/keps/0019-kudo-upgrade.md

 ## Motivation

 We strive for quick and regular updates of KUDO.
-We need a process for upgrading all the moving parts of KUDO, and how the different parts interact, and what kind of compatibility we want to provide
+We need a process for upgrading all the moving parts of KUDO, and how the different parts interact, and what kind of compatibility we want to provide.

 ### Goals